nabitbol/ft_irc/README.md

 Simple implementation of a IRC server in C++98.
 Following the [RFC 1459](https://datatracker.ietf.org/doc/html/rfc1459) and [RFC 2813](https://datatracker.ietf.org/doc/html/rfc2813) guidelines.

-We used Hexchat as a IRC client reference, to be sur all the funclionailty enumerated here works
+We used HexChat as an IRC client reference to be sure all the functionality enumerated here works.

 ## Quick start